-The past few years have shown that it was very difficult to create a large enough market for the label.
+In the years just before 2018 it got clear that it was very difficult to create a large enough market for the label.
 For the florists there was no sufficiently wide range of Fair Flowers Fair Plants products and too large a number of growers did not participate because of low demand.

-Unfortunately, Fair Flowers Fair Plants will stop at the end of 2017.
-Until then, all growers who meet the appropriate certification requirements and the traders and shops that comply with the general conditions, can sell flowers and plants with the Fair Flowers Fair Plants label.
+Unfortunately, Fair Flowers Fair Plants stopped at the end of 2017.
+Until then, all growers who met the appropriate certification requirements and the traders and shops that complied with the general conditions, could sell flowers and plants with the Fair Flowers Fair Plants label.

 This code of conduct covers the following 10 points: